 Acres on Calvin's campus.

-Acres on campus that comprise the Calvin College Ecosystem Preserve.
+Acres on campus that comprise the Calvin Ecosystem Preserve & Native Gardens.

 Calvin College was founded in 1876 as a theological seminary.
 It settled on a campus in 1917 at Franklin Street in Grand Rapids’ Eastown neighborhood.
 Space limitations spurred the purchase of the Knollcrest Campus in the 1950s.
 In 1959, the college developed a master plan aimed at taking care of students, supporting campus leadership and being a good neighbor to the community.
 The college completed its transition to the Knollcrest Campus in 1973.